 Some children have no problem at all during teething and some have severe teething discomfort.
 You can do the following to comfort your child during teething.

-1. Massage the child’s gums using a clean moist cotton cloth few times in a day.
+- Massage the child’s gums using a clean moist cotton cloth a few times a day.

-4. Start brushing your child’s teeth using a silicone finger brush as soon as the child gets the first tooth.
-You can start using a grain size of kids age appropriate fluoridated toothpaste.
+- Start brushing your child’s teeth using a silicone finger brush as soon as the child gets the first tooth.
+You can start using a grain size of kids’ age-appropriate fluoridated toothpaste.

-It is a myth that teething causes high grade fever.
-Teething only causes one degree rise in temperature and nothing more than that.
-If the child is having fever, please visit a pediatrician.
+It is a myth that teething causes high-grade fever.
+Teething only causes a degree rise in temperature and nothing more than that.
+If the child has a fever, please visit a paediatrician.

-Tilasmi moti is regarded by many as a problem solver for teething pain, but that is not the case and according to FDA teething jewelries should not be used.
+Tilasmi moti is regarded by many as a problem solver for teething pain, but that is not the case and according to the FDA teething jewellery should not be used.
 Here is a detailed article on why Tilasmi moti is a terrible idea.

 Related: Grinding of Teeth in Toddlers

-Like the other organs of the body, milk teeth are also very important, which are generally neglected.
-The parents or the guardians should be aware of how to take care of the milk teeth of the child.
-Any concerns should be discussed with the dentist and the treatment initiated if required.
+Like the other organs of the body, milk teeth are also very important, and are generally neglected.
+The parents or guardians should be aware of how to take care of the milk teeth of the child.
+Any concerns should be discussed with the dentist and treatment initiated if required.

 Disclaimer:

-This blog provides general information about milk teeth .
-The opinion and content on this blog is only for conversational purposes and should not be interpreted as medical or dental advice pertaining to any particular individual.
+This blog provides general information about milk teeth.
+The opinions and content on this blog are only for conversational purposes and should not be interpreted as medical or dental advice about any particular individual.
 If the reader or any other person has a medical or dental concern, he or she should consult with an appropriate licensed medical or dental physician or a health care provider.

 To book an Appointment with us visit: www.32sparklets.com